 PACC Participant: “I don’t have a healthcare proxy and don’t know how to choose someone if I don’t want them to know I am HIV positive.
 I would like to know what others have done.”

 Do YOU have unanswered questions about your health care?
-Ever wondered “what you don’t know you don’t know”?
+Are you an advocate or caregiver for someone and wonder how you could help?
+Ever wondered what you don’t know?
 PACC groups are the place to find out.
-They’re where people like you share what has worked for them, and what hasn’t.
+They’re where people like you share what has worked, and what hasn’t.

 Host a PACC for your friends, your family, your faith community, your business (at lunch or after work) for your support groups or any place people gather.
 College students and high school classes can host a PACC too!
 Call (516) 579-4711 to learn more or e-mail [email protected]